riselabs/swift-style-guide/README.markdown

 ### Use of Self

-For clarity, use `self` access an object's properties or invoke its methods.
+For clarity, use `self` to access an object's properties or invoke its methods.

 This way, using `self` when required to differentiate between property names and arguments in initializers will be consistent with other accesses of properties and invocation of methods: